 Instrumenting the existing electronic devices can also be challenging.
 Back-of-the-Device input [ref.], for example, utilizes the unused surface on the back of a smartphone for touch input through an “aftermarket” capacitive sensor.
 Similarly, SideSight [ref.] uses a custom-made proximity sensor array on the sides of a mobile phone to enable touch input on the desk, where the phone resides.
 FlexAura [ref.] and Multi-touch pen [ref.] enables touch on the barrel of a pen using specially designed touch sensors.

-Instrumenting the user
+Instrumenting the User